opennetworkinglab/onos/web/gui2/README.md

 Press Ctrl-Shift-I in Chrome and Firefox to bring up the developer tools and the browser console.

 There are certain extra debugging can be turned on by adding the parameter 'debug' For example to turn extra logging for WebSockets add on __?debug=txrx__

+On the Apps view - icons will appear to be missing - this is because they use a relative path to source the image, and this path is not available in this 'ng serve' mode.
+The icons work fine in the mode where it's run inside ONOS.

 ## Code scaffolding